huivrotiki/.github/README.md

 * Playground
 * Demo Project

+## Documentation

+* AudioKit.io website representation
+* README with imagery and link to AudioKit.io docs, and a note about playground or demo if available
+* Docc file with main page containing image and link to github repo

 ## Github and social stuff

-* ISSUE_TEMPLATE folder in .github with specifics for that repo
 * Workflow compiling the package and/or demo
 * Recent tag with version number x.y.z
 * .spi.yml file and an entry on https://swiftpackageindex.com
 * Social Preview Image
-* Webhooks to Discord
+* Webhooks to Discord (tags, issues, pull requests, pushes)

-## Documentation

-* AudioKit.io website representation
-* README with imagery and link to AudioKit.io docs, and a note about playground or demo if available
-* Docc file with main page containing image and link to github repo